solspace/ee-freeform/documentation/channel-fieldtype.md

 ## Creating a Freeform field <a href="#create" id="create" class="docs-anchor">#</a>
-Creating a Freeform Next Form field is done just like any other fieldtype, here's an overview of the process:
+Creating a Freeform Form field is done just like any other fieldtype, here's an overview of the process:

 * Go to the **Channel Fields** area in the CP.
 Select the appropriate **Field Group**, and then click the **Create New** button.
-* For the Type, select *Freeform Next* (or *Freeform Next Pro*) from the list.
+* For the Type, select *Freeform Pro* (or *Freeform Lite*) from the list.
 * Name the field as you wish - for example **My Form** with short name of **my_form**.
-* There are no special field options for the Freeform Next field type.
+* There are no special field options for the Freeform field type.
 * Click *Save Field* to save the new custom field.
-* If you wish to create more Freeform Next fields, just follow the procedure above again.
+* If you wish to create more Freeform fields, just follow the procedure above again.

 Your Freeform Form/Submissions field is now available to be assigned to other sections.